-Pursuant to X.5 point 3, Parties shall work together to strengthen cooperation on trade and climate change.
+Under X.5 point 3, Parties shall work together to strengthen cooperation on trade and climate change.
 An important aspect of this will be through development cooperation between the EU and the ESA5 parties.
 Sharing of technology between parties would be an effective means of supporting the implementation of the Paris agreement and could be an important aspect of cooperation.
-In particular, this could include support for renewable energy and low-carbon technologies, as well as sustainable and climate resistant infrastructure and transport.
+In particular, this could include support for renewable energy and low-carbon technologies, as well as sustainable and climate-resistant infrastructure and transport.
 These aspects are mentioned as possible areas of cooperation in Article X.5 point 3a.
+This must be backed up with financial and technical support as part of a comprehensive plan to ensure that ESA5 countries can develop climate resilient transport and energy infrastructure.